 Derivative income generated by individuals must be recognized on a cash basis.
 If the taxpayer is subject to the first category tax, it must register each of the derivatives in its books at its reasonable value at the time the derivative is executed, i.e., the amount for which an asset may be acquired or a liability may be settled between unrelated parties; at the end of each taxable year, for each derivative the taxpayer must then compare that value with its reasonable value at year-end.
 The difference between both values constitutes a gain or a loss for the taxpayer for that year.
 When the derivative is paid or settled, the difference between the value of the derivative at the year-end prior to that settlement or payment and such settlement or payment also constitutes a gain or loss for the taxpayer.

 When calculating the gain or loss, any commission, premium and other costs incurred in connection with the derivatives are deductible if the beneficiary is a Chilean resident.
-If, however, the other party to the derivative is a nonresident, the costs incurred by the resident taxpayer associated with the derivative are deductible, provided that (i) the other party to the derivative or an intermediary thereto is not established in a tax haven unless its country of residence has signed an exchange of information agreement with Chile and (ii) the derivative has been contracted either (I) in a Chilean stock exchange or a foreign stock exchange that is member of the International Organization of Securities Commission (IOSCO) or an agent or broker has intervened in the execution of the derivative and that person is authorized by an organized market and subject to either the Superintendence of Securities and Insurance or a similar organization in its jurisdiction that is a member of the IOSCO, or (II) outside of an stock exchange through pro-forma contracts contained in framework agreements prepared by international financial organizations that are habitually used in financial derivative transactions in international markets.
+If, however, the other party to the derivative is a nonresident, the costs incurred by the resident taxpayer associated with the derivative are deductible, provided that (i) the other party to the derivative or an intermediary thereto is not established in a tax haven unless its country of residence has signed an exchange of information agreement with Chile and (ii) the derivative has been contracted either (I) in a Chilean stock exchange or a foreign stock exchange that is member of the International Organization of Securities Commission (IOSCO) or an agent or broker has intervened in the execution of the derivative and that person is authorized by an organized market and subject to either the Superintendence of Securities and Insurance or a similar organization in its jurisdiction that is a member of the IOSCO, or (II) outside of an stock exchange through pro forma contracts contained in framework agreements prepared by international financial organizations that are habitually used in financial derivative transactions in international markets.
 Taxpayers must report to the SII the derivative transactions they enter into.
 Failure to do so, and unless otherwise corrected in an amended return, prevents taxpayers from deducting capital losses incurred on derivatives as well as the costs associated with the execution or payments arising from those derivatives.

 The SII has the power to recharacterize a derivative transaction or a set of derivative transactions if they are similar to another transaction.
 In those cases, the SII must reasonably establish that the derivative does not have a legitimate business purpose and that the intent of executing the derivative was to cover up a profit distribution.